robertohp91/Multi-Controlled-Unitary-Mini-Project-1-/README.md

+Authors: Roberto Hernández Palomares and Lara Ismert May 2025

 # multi-controlled_unitary_gates
 In this repo, we construct multi-controlled gates using only cx and single-qubit gates through two methods.
 Both methods take as inputs three angles which implement the unitary gate $U = R_z(\phi)R_y(\theta)R_z(\gamma)$ and an integer $n>2$.